processone/docs.ejabberd.im/content/admin/configuration/modules.md

 !!! info "Please note"

-    This section describes modules options of ejabberd [25.03](../../archive/25.03/index.md).
+    This section describes modules options of ejabberd [25.03](../../archive/25.03/index.md) and [25.04](../../archive/25.04/index.md).
 If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](../../archive/index.md).

     The modules that changed in this version are marked with 🟤.